-To things I wanted to chat about is the reasons why you might get rejected and then what actually to do if you do actually get a "no!"
+Two things I wanted to talk about are the reasons why you might get rejected and then what actually to do if you do get a "no!"

 There are so many different reasons why a landlord or someone who has control of the space might say no to you.
 Thinking through these different reasons before you go and make a pitch is so important to make sure that you are prepared and increase your chances of getting the space.
 Here are some of the reasons why you might get rejected to help prepare you for success:

 It is your job to be prepared to handle as many of the objections that they will throw at you and keep bringing the conversation back to what you are giving them, and how they will be better off working with you.

 This took me many years to learn and I am still working on my ability to handle them in the moment.
 What I think will really help you to deal with all these objections is to see them as buying signals.

 When someone gives you a problem what they are normally looking for is how you would deal with it rather than saying no. If someone says, "I don't think it would work because of the H&S problems involved" then see this as your opportunity to show them how you would handle the H&S problems and make sure they come out of it smelling of roses.